Near Shiloh in Hardin County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is April 6, 1862.

 Location.
 35° 8.27′ N, 88° 20.568′ W. Marker is near Shiloh, Tennessee, in Hardin County.
-Marker is on Corinth-Pittsburg Landing Road, on the left when traveling west.
+It is on Corinth-Pittsburg Landing Road, on the left when traveling west.
 Located in Duncan Field at stop four, Ruggles Battery, on the driving tour of Shiloh National Military Park.
 Touch for map.
 Marker is in this post office area: Shiloh TN 38376, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Ketchum's Alabama Battery (a few steps from this marker); Thunder in the Thicket (a few steps from this marker); Ruggles' Batteries (a few steps from this marker); Washington (La.)
+At least 8 other markers are within walking distance of this marker: Ketchum's Alabama Battery (a few steps from this marker); Thunder in the Thicket (a few steps from this marker); Ruggles' Batteries (a few steps from this marker); Washington (La.)
 Artillery (within shouting distance of this marker); 6th Mississippi and 23d Tennessee (within shouting distance of this marker); Walker's (2nd) Tennessee Infantry (within shouting distance of this marker); Byrne's Mississippi Battery (within shouting distance of this marker); 38th Tennessee Infantry (within shouting distance of this marker).
 Touch for a list and map of all markers in Shiloh.

 Also see . . .